Print

 Focus tightly

 Each student has the opportunity to develop their skills not only during the Morning Community (SOVA), but also through a variety of classroom activities integrated into everyday learning.
 Teachers meet regularly and participate in continuous professional development to ensure that skill-building becomes a natural and consistent part of every lesson.
 To support this effort, we have developed our own original tool – the CO-box – a resource box containing materials and activities designed to enhance cooperation and collaboration among students.
 Parents are kept informed about ongoing activities and student progress through social media, the school website, and regular in-person meetings.
 Student progress is monitored and evaluated through various assessment and self-assessment tools.
 A dedicated team of supervisors oversees the entire process to ensure that it runs smoothly, systematically, and that both students and teachers are fully engaged and actively involved.
+To ensure consistency and quality, we have introduced new internal tools for teachers.
+One of them is a set of observation bookmarks, used during peer lesson observations, where teachers regularly visit each other’s lessons.
+These help focus attention on key aspects of teaching, including whether skills are being developed systematically and intentionally in every lesson.
+This year, teachers are also working in creative working groups, collaborating on projects that support school development.
+One example is the creation of learning progress maps, which are closely linked to our focus on formative assessment.

 Keep practising